-(CNN)Here's a look at the life of Grammy Award-winning singer Mariah Carey.
+(CNN)Here's a look at the life of Grammy Award-winning singer and actress, Mariah Carey.

 Birth place: Long Island, New York